Diagrams for Bobbin Lace

 Mix snowflakes into new Grounds

-On the snow mixer you can create diagrams for (new) grounds with a mix of 2x2 snowflakes.
-Below the form you find links to the most important subjects to have fun with the mixer.
+With the snow mixer you can create diagrams for (new) grounds with a mix of up to 2x2 snowflakes.
+The mixer page has a quick intro with links to the most important subjects to get started.

 The pair diagram of a 6-pair snowflake can be interpreted as a thread diagram of a 3-pair connection.
 Each 3-pair connection can be composed with a group of 2-pair stitches.
 The mixer starts with the last step as building blocks alias recipes for a combination of 2x2 snowflakes.